tezov/bank/README.md

 This project is done in Kotlin with Compose in order to find a convenient architecture to fast build an app with stable UI modules.

-I'm also using this project to refactor [my Java lib](https://github.com/tezov/crypter_and_lib) in Kotlin.
-Right now, just doing the bare minimum.

 This application is available in the playstore [App](https://play.google.com/store/apps/details?id=com.tezov.bank.rse).

 Right now I'm working only on the UI side with a clean theming